Safe, Occlusion-Aware Manipulation for Online Object Reconstruction in Confined Spaces: Parameters of Occlusion-Aware Manipulation

-\textbf{Uncertainty} Uncertainty in vision arises mainly in continuous uncertainty due to noise and discrete uncertainty due to occlusion.
-Many works have focused on continuous uncertainty.
-For instance, \cite{wang2020safe} explicitly models the uncertainty as a set of hypotheses and constructs a motion planner for a picking task.
-On the other hand, discrete uncertainty can be modeled by geometric reasoning.
+\textbf{Uncertainty in perception} Continuous uncertainty arises mainly due to noise in perception, while discrete uncertainty arises due to occlusions.
+Most efforts have focused on continuous uncertainty by introducing a probability distribution (e.g., a Gaussian PDF) to represent a belief state.
+In contrast, \cite{wang2020safe} explicitly models the uncertainty as a discrete set of hypotheses and constructs a motion planner for a picking task.
+Discrete uncertainty can be modeled via geometric reasoning.
 This work focuses on this direction and assumes perfect sensing without continuous noise.
-Other works, however, do not explicitly model vision uncertainty but apply learning-based methods \cite{qureshi2021nerp}.
+Alternatives in the literature do not explicitly model visual uncertainty and often apply learning-based methods \cite{qureshi2021nerp}.

-\textbf{Workspace} Confined space such as a shelf, which is handled in this work, is more constraining than a tabletop as in \cite{xiao2019online,price2019inferring,novkovic2020object} since lateral access limits the valid grasp poses.
-Meanwhile, the clutteredness of the scene affects object placements \cite{cheong2020relocate,ahn2021integrated}.
-On the other hand, objects can be physically unstable in unstructured scenes, such as heaps and piles \cite{danielczuk2019mechanical,kurenkov2020visuomotor}.
-The difficulty also depends on whether external buffers for object placement exist.
+\textbf{Workspace Constraints: Confined spaces} Confined spaces, such as shelves, which are the focus of this work, are more constraining than a tabletop, which is a setup widely studied \cite{xiao2019online,price2019inferring,novkovic2020object}, since lateral access limits grasp poses.

+{\bf External Buffers} Problem difficulty also depends on whether external buffers for object placement exist.
 When unlimited external buffers are provided, objects can be gradually extracted.
-Otherwise in-place arrangement is necessary which requires finding placement poses \cite{gao2021fast,cheong2020relocate,ahn2021integrated}.
+Otherwise in-place rearrangement is necessary, which requires finding placement poses \cite{gao2021fast,cheong2020relocate,ahn2021integrated}.